cccedric/cccedric.github.io/_pages/about.md

 layout: about
 title: About me
 permalink: /
 subtitle: Affiliations.
-Institute of Automation, Chinese Academy of Sciences
+Institute of Automation, Chinese Academy of Sciences.

 profile:
   align: right